 Figuring out WHEN to release content regularly without bombarding your audience is a difficult.
 But with a little bit of research, you can maximise your chances of being heard.

 Again, look at who your audience is.
 When are they most active?
-There are a number of tracking tools that can help you with this, including Google Analytics and Mention.
+There are a number of tracking tools that can help you with this, including Google Analytics.

 Don't be afraid to recycle your content either.
 Remind people of what you've written in the past.
 An article that you wrote months ago could be just what someone is looking for today.

 If you need help getting your blog going, or if you are struggling to manage your content, I am here to help.
-Drop me a message via the Contact page and let's get blogging.
+Drop me a message and let's get blogging.